Employees may be eligible for Statutory Paternity Leave and Pay if they and their partner are:

 Statutory Paternity Leave

-Eligible employees get either 1 or 2 weeks consecutive leave - even if they have more than one child (eg twins).
+Employees can choose to take either 1 week or 2 consecutive weeks’ leave.
+The amount of time is the same even if they have more than one child (eg twins).

 Leave can’t start before the birth.
 The start date must be one of the following: